Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 ::: warning
 Some links designed to reference external documents do not function, and will be updated at a later time to point to the correct resource.

-Screenshots, graphics, and potentially example packs will be provided for many feature types given here at a later time.
+Screenshots and other resources may be provided for many feature types given here at a later time.
 :::

+## Content Features

+### Single Block Features

+### Ore Features

+### Structure Template Features

+### Growing Plant Features

+### Tree Features

+### Multiface Features

 ## Proxy Features
 Proxy features group, arrange, or gate features, including other proxy features.
 Proxy features themselves are incapable of having a direct effect on world generation.

+All proxy features must therefore point to one or multiple **target features**: the features that are placed, rearranged, or selected by proxy features.
+Target features are represented as string references to the identifier of the intended feature.

 ### Scatter Features
 ```json